 Presently China is building infrastructure all over Africa.
-These are free roads, but as the saying goes, there is free cheese in a mouse trap.
-Most of the construction of these roads only benefits the Chinese.
-Not only will they will be used in the future to extract resources, most of the physical labor is done by chinese workers.
+These are free roads, but as the saying goes, there is free cheese in a mousetrap.
+Most of the construction of these roads only benefit the Chinese.
+Not only will they will be used in the future to extract resources, but most of the physical labor is also done by Chinese workers.
 Many locals complain that the construction of these roads doesn’t even bring jobs.
-If the role of government is supposed to protect jobs, natural resources and local economy, it has completely failed.
+If the role of government is supposed to protect jobs, natural resources, and the local economy, it has completely failed.

 I couldn’t stop asking myself – if Uganda has 50 million people and tons of natural resources, why is the country so poor?
 Why haven’t these people extracted these resources and built themselves a thriving economy?
 Looking around I could see that all their labor was wasted on menial and inefficient tasks, like digging roadside trenches by hand.
 Where were all the machines to make this a fast and simple task, creating safe drainage and the faster construction of roads?

-As it turns out, everything from construction equipment to the cars themselves have import taxes of 100% or higher.
-These high tariffs on a starving nation reduce the amount of labor saving technology from import, slowing down the development of the nation’s infrastructure.
+As it turns out, everything from construction equipment to the cars themselves has import taxes of 100% or higher.
+These high tariffs on a starving nation reduce the amount of labor-saving technology from import, slowing down the development of the nation’s infrastructure.